GMP Standard Operating Procedures (SOP)

 GMP Training Materials

-Training materials play a vital role in ensuring that staff are fully competent to perform tasks in a manner that minimises risk to themselves, others, products or company equipment.
+Training materials play a vital role in ensuring that staff is fully competent to perform tasks that minimize risk to themselves, others, products, or company equipment.

 House Keeping Audit

-The level of Housekeeping is an indication of someone’s attitude towards GMP and Quality.
+The level of housekeeping practice indicates someone’s attitude towards GMP and quality.
 This means:

 – Thinking of SAFETY FIRST.